Thursday, 23 November 2023

 Ticks can be found in woodland, moorland, grassland and parks, and are most active between March and October.
 Find out how to check for ticks after a visit to the countryside here.

 One stray spark from a fire could destroy the whole forest.
 To keep the trees – and visitors – safe, no fires are allowed in the forest or on the beach, but you’re welcome to bring a barbecue.
-Use the barbecues in the picnic area on one of the special barbecue plates, and please remember to take used barbecues home with you.
+Barbecues must be used in the picnic area on one of the special barbecue plates.
+Please remember to take used barbecues home with you.

 To help keep Tentsmuir welcoming and safe for everyone, a byelaw prohibits alcohol on the site.